cucumber/docs/content/configuration.md

 - Maven is installed
 - The environment variable `MAVEN_HOME` is correctly configured
-- IDE is configured with latest Maven installation
+- The IDE is configured with the latest Maven installation

 Steps: